Itsrimu/your-goto-recipe-finder/README.md

-# your-goto-recipe-finder
+# Your Goto Recipe Finder

-Find The Recipe by just using main Ingredient name.
+Find recipes by just using the main ingredient name.

 A simple and modern web app to search for delicious recipes from around the world.
 Powered by [TheMealDB API](https://www.themealdb.com/api.php).